Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Methodology

 \subsection{Explainable AI for sleep forecast}

-Explainable Artificial Intelligence (XAI) enhances trust and adoption by making model predictions transparent and interpretable for healthcare professionals and patients alike~\cite{Holzinger2017}.
-We implement SHAP analysis~\cite{lundberg2017unified} using the model-agnostic KernelExplainer to interpret our deep learning models.
+We implement \gls{shap} analysis~\cite{lundberg2017unified} using the model-agnostic KernelExplainer to interpret our deep learning models.
 To handle the three-dimensional input data (samples × time steps × features), we apply temporal aggregation, using 50 background samples and 100 test samples for computational efficiency.
-We calculate SHAP values through the standard Shapley value formula~\cite{lundberg2017unified}.
-This approach provides both feature rankings and directional insights, enabling clinicians to understand not only which factors matter but how they influence sleep quality.
-The framework supports personalized explanations through individual SHAP values while maintaining computational tractability through temporal aggregation and strategic sampling.
+We calculate \gls{shap} values through the standard Shapley value formula~\cite{lundberg2017unified}.
+This approach provides both feature rankings and directional insights, providing an understanding not only of which factors matter but also of how they influence sleep quality.
+The framework supports personalized explanations through individual values while maintaining computational tractability through temporal aggregation and strategic sampling.